myrahm/shahnil-boutique/README.md

 # shahnil-boutique
-a website i created over the summer for a private, family-owned clothing business
+a small and basic website i created over the summer for a private, family-owned clothing business. dipped my toes in html and css 😄